Pagure/pagure/doc/pr_custom_page.rst

 Customize the PR page
 =====================

-Pagure offers the possibility to customize the page to create pull-request to add your specific information, such as: please follow the XYZ coding style, run the tests or whatever you wish to inform contributors when they open a new pull-request.
+Pagure offers the possibility to customize the page that creates pull-request to add your specific information, such as: please follow the XYZ coding style, run the tests or whatever you wish to inform contributors when they open a new pull-request.